aily1407/e-care/README.md

 • Should give notification to patient to know their appointment once the nurse set the appointment on this mobile application.

 • Can implement Firebase Database and Firebase Storage on this mobile application to record user's data.

+# How To Setup

+• How to setup.
+Import all the files in the repository.
+Open with android studio and run the project.